goruck/smart-zoneminder/aws-lambda/alexa-smart-zoneminder/README.md

 ### Upload to AWS

-Using the [AWS Lambda Console](https://aws.amazon.com/lambda), create a new Lambda Function called *s3-archive-image* and upload the zip file created above.
+Using the [AWS Lambda Console](https://aws.amazon.com/lambda), create a new Lambda Function called *alexa-smart-zoneminder* and upload the zip file created above.

 Ensure that the function uses your newly created IAM Role.